dmester/jdenticon-net/README.md

   * .NET Standard 1.0 and later
   * .NET Core 1.0 and later
 * Render icons as PNG and SVG files with no dependencies to System.Drawing or WPF.
-* Integration package available for ASP.NET WebForms, MVC and WebApi.
+* Integration package available for ASP.NET Core, ASP.NET WebForms, MVC and WebApi.
 * Generate SVG fragments to be used inline on websites.
 * Render icons directly on screen using GDI+.